 Did you know turkey is a relatively new staple of your traditional holiday dinner?
 For centuries, goose took center stage on Canadian families’ festive tables.

 Don’t get me wrong, I love a good turkey dinner – but after a few decades of the same old, same old; I’m more excited about the fixings than the meat.
 That’s where the hard-working, creative farmers and ranchers of York, Durham, Headwaters come in!

 This season, consider yourself epi-curious.
 Expand your culinary horizons by serving up one of the regions many ethically raised beasts – no magic suitcase required.

 Duck, duck, mousse

 At King Cole Ducks in York Region, they raise world-class ducks for lovers of fowl across North America.
 At their award-winning farm shop, you can get everything from duck wings to duck liver parfait to duck pizzas.
 Once a month, they also host ‘Duck School’ for those who want to learn more about cooking with this delicious meat.
 Find details at kingcoleducks.com

 Heatherlea Farm in Headwaters in one of the best stocked butchers counters in Ontario.
-Alongside their dry-aged, pasture raised beef, they also stock all manner of poultry and rare meats like emu all raised on neighbouring farms.
-Emu has a similar texture to red meat tastes a lot to beef, but with a lower fat content.
+Alongside their dry-aged, pasture raised beef, they also stock all manner of poultry and rare meats like deer and wild boar all raised on neighbouring farms.
 Find details at heatherlea.ca

 Not your average chicken